Investing in New York City Real Estate

 Guide to Buying Investment Properties

 While owning your own home has many benefits, there is a way to invest in real estate that can also produce a steady flow of income.
-However, you’ll need to be prepared for a lot of research and planning if that’s to become a reality.
+Be prepared for a lot of research and planning if that’s to become a reality.
 To help you get started, here’s a full list of all the considerations you need to make before investing in New York real estate.

 Consideration Before Buying

 Approximately 45% of the New York City Housing consists of rental units, according to the U.S. Census Bureau’s American Community Survey.
-As presented by the National Multifamily Housing Council.
+Source: National Multifamily Housing Council.
 The highest among cities in the United States.
 For instance, Los Angeles has 39% of its housing devoted to rentals, while San Francisco’s was 37%.
 Other sources estimate that about 67% of Manhattan’s housing stock are rentals.
 At present, there is a high source of demand, and the economy is performing well.

 Why it’s Not About Yield